panzerdp/dmitripavlutin.com/content/posts/139-promise-all/index.md

 type: post
 ---

 In simple words, a promise is a placeholder for a value that's going to be available sometime later.

 Promises are useful when handling asynchoronous operations.

-JavaScript provides a helper function `Promise.all(promisesArrayOrIterable)` that allows to handle multiple promises at once, in parallel, and then get the result in a single aggregate array.
+JavaScript provides a helper function `Promise.all(promisesArrayOrIterable)` to handle multiple promises at once, in parallel, and get the results in a single aggregate array.
 Let's see how it works.

 ## 1. Promise.all()

-`Promise.all()` is a built-in helper function that accepts an array of promises (or generally an iterable).
+`Promise.all()` is a built-in helper that accepts an array of promises (or generally an iterable).
 The function returns a promise:

 ```javascript
 const allPromise = Promise.all([promise1, promise2, ...]);
 ```

-And here's how you can extract values using a `then`-able syntax:
+Then you can extract promises resolved values using a `then`-able syntax:

 ```javascript
 allPromise.then(values => {